Simulating magic state cultivation with few Clifford terms: The cutting decomposition re-visited

 This is the standard single qubit depolarising error channel applied to every edge.
 For example, in the $d=3$ circuit (from \eqref{eq:MSC_d_3_full}), an error realisation is shown in \eqref{eq:d3_error},

 where coloured half-edges are used to mark Pauli errors on its ZX-diagram edges.
-This edge decoration notation is similar to Pauli webs \cite{Bombin_2024} and is consistent with notations from $\mathtt{pyzx}$ \cite{kissinger2020Pyzx}.
-Note that this error model has a higher error density in its ZX-diagram compared to the SD6 circuit-level noise model \cite{Gidney_2021}.
+This edge decoration notation follows the opposite colouring Pauli web notation of \cite{Bombin_2024} and is consistent with notations from $\mathtt{pyzx}$ \cite{kissinger2020Pyzx}.
+Note that this error model has a higher error density in its ZX-diagram compared to the uniform circuit-level noise model used in \cite{gidney2024magicstatecultivationgrowing} (see Appendix~\ref{appendix:error_model} for a detailed comparison).
 Errors happening `in-between CNOTs' shown in \eqref{eq:cnot_err}:

 are permissible in our error model.